{\tau}-Cluster Morphism Categories and Picture Groups: Cubical Categories

-\emph{Brick labeling} is a way of assigning a brick to each arrow of the quiver $\Hasse(\stt\Lambda)$ (and the other equivalent Hasse quivers).
-This labeling has been considered by Demonet, Iyama, Reading, Reiten, and Thomas \cite{demonet_lattice}, Barnard, Carroll and Zhu \cite{barnard_minimal}, Asai \cite{asai_semibricks}, and Br\"ustle, Smith, and Treffinger \cite{brustle_wall}.
-In this section, we use only the following facts.
+\emph{Brick labeling} is a way of assigning a brick to each arrow of $\mathsf{Hasse}(\stt\Lambda)$ (and the other equivalent Hasse quivers) which generalizes the labeling by \emph{$c$-vectors} in the hereditary case (in fact, the representation-theoretic $c$-vectors of \cite{fu} are explicitly related to brick labels in \cite{treffinger_sign}).
+This labeling has been independently defined by Demonet, Iyama, Reading, Reiten, and Thomas \cite{demonet_lattice}; Barnard, Carroll and Zhu \cite{barnard_minimal}; Asai \cite{asai_semibricks}; and Br\"ustle, Smith, and Treffinger \cite{brustle_wall}.
+We will discuss brick labeling in more detail in section \ref{sec:pi1}, but in this section we use only the following facts:

 \begin{defthm}\